-- (b) As of the date of the opening of insolvency proceedings against a participant, Article 7(12) of CSDR applies and, therefore, Article 7(2) shall cease to apply to the settlement fails caused by the insolvent participant and consequently: - Cash penalties should no longer be calculated in respect of settlement fails caused by the insolvent participant; - ii.
+- (b) As of the date of the opening of insolvency proceedings against a participant, Article 7(12) of CSDR applies and, therefore, Article 7(2) shall cease to apply to the settlement fails caused by the insolvent participant and consequently: - i.
+Cash penalties should no longer be calculated in respect of settlement fails caused by the insolvent participant; - ii.
 Cash penalties calculated in respect of settlement instructions involving the insolvent participant until that date should be managed separately i.e. not be included in the aggregated net amounts referred to in Article 17 of the RTS on Settlement Discipline; and - iii.
-Cash penalties should not apply to settlement instructions relating to the liquidation of positions of an insolvent participant. - (c) In order to have a consistent approach across CSDs, CSDs should identify the financial instruments subject to cash penalties on business day D+1, based on data available from ESMA registers and databases (as well as based on other sources of information, if the necessary information is not covered by the ESMA registers and databases) on business day D (i.e. the date of publication in the ESMA registers and databases or other sources of information).
+Cash penalties should not apply to settlement instructions relating to the liquidation of positions of an insolvent participant.